The keys of iterative and incremental development

 25 Apr 2022

 How do you develop a project iteratively and incrementally, and what does it mean to do so?
-Lesmes López, Agile Delivery Manager (ADM) at Codurance, answered these questions in a meet-up on 5 April.
+In a meetup on April 5, Lesmes López, Agile Delivery Manager (ADM) at Codurance, discussed how to develop projects iteratively and incrementally.
+He compared a project to a massive elephant, emphasising the need to 'eat' or manage the project piece by piece

 First and foremost is the collaboration of the team.
 Each team member may have a different vision of how to carry out the project or what course of action is best.
 Without a cohesive team, the project may lose pragmatism and agility.
 López explained that for the project's success, "all the different members of the project must be involved as early and as much as possible in the conception of the project.
 From inception and development to construction and deployment".